 “Well”, Feargus replied.
 “There’s my farm hand Murphy.
 He has been with me for 3 years.
 I pay him €200 a week plus he gets free room and board”.

 “And do you have any other employees”, the representative asked”.

 “Sure I do”, Feargus replied.
-“My cook and housekeeper has been here for 18 months.
+“My cook and housekeeper Siobhan has been here for 18 months.
 I pay her €150 per week plus she gets free room and board”

 Feargus continues.
 “Then there’s the half-wit.
 He works about 18 hours every day and does about 90 percent of all the work around here.
 He makes about €10 per week and pays for his own room and board.
-I buy him a bottle of whiskey every Saturday night.
+I buy him a bottle of whisky every Saturday night.
 He also sleeps with my wife occasionally”.